fengyuanchen/cropper/README.md

 function(data) {}
 ```

-The function will be passed a object data and run when the cropping zone was moving.
+The function will be passed an object data and run when the cropping zone was moving.

 #### modal